Gradle

 Enable checkSchemaAgainstLatestRelease

-and the plugin will resolve the previously published Maven artifact as its input for validation.
+and the plugin resolves the previously published Maven artifact as its input for validation.

 For example, first publish the project with publishSchema